-Monitoring the movement of students and assets
+Monitoring movements of students and assets in schools

 About Plurilogic